 [Outline Responsibility Matrix, Employer’s Information Requirements, Plain Language Questions].

 Then different build leaders write back and tell the owner how they are going to build, who they want to use to help them, and how they will make sure to give the owner the information they have asked for [Pre-Contract BIM Execution Plan, Project Implementation Plan].
 The owner then picks a winning build leader to do the build.

-After they have won the job, the build leader then sits with his team to plan the job, with each new team that joins the project build leader agrees with them what parts they’ll do [Responsibility Matrix] how they will do it [Standards, Methods, and Procedures], and when they will do it [Project Milestones] as part of their agreed plan to create and hand over this information [Post-Contract BIM Execution Plan].
-The build leader does this by making sure that each team he picks can follow how they plan to make information [Supply Chain Assessments], he does so so that he knows he has the right team for the build.
+After they have won the job, the build leader then sits with his team to plan the job, with each new team that joins the build leader agrees with them what parts they’ll do [Responsibility Matrix] how they will do it [Standards, Methods, and Procedures], and when they will do it for [Project Milestones] as part of their agreed plan to create and hand over this information [Post-Contract BIM Execution Plan].
+The build leader does this by making sure that each team they pick can follow how they plan to make information [Supply Chain Assessments], they do so so that he knows they have the right team for the build.
 The build leader and teams then plan what things to draw, write, and make so that everyone has what they need when it is their turn to start their work [Master Information Delivery Plan].

 As they draw the build, each team shares what they’ve drawn so that no two bits cross [Agreed Origin and Orientation, Clash Avoidance].
 The teams do this by putting their work in one shared place for everyone to use and follow the plan to use the right names to help them find information easier [Common Data Environment].
 The build leader also checks with the owner at the end of each stage to make sure what they are building is right for the owner and that they have all the information they need about the build [Employer Decision Points, Supplier’s Information Exchange].